On average, your neighbors pay $104 a month.See Your Rates

 How much is home insurance in Missouri?
 Homeowners insurance premiums in Missouri are above average compared to other US states.
 The average cost of home insurance in the state of Missouri was $1,253.
 That's a bit higher than the national average of $1,173.
 There are 16 states with higher average homeowners insurance premiums than Missouri.

 |Missouri Annual Average||$1,143||$1,199||$1,253|

 |Missouri Price Per Month||$95||$100||$104|

 |US Cost Per Month||$91||$94||$98|

 Choosing a homeowners insurance company in Missouri should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Missouri from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Missouri.
 Out of the 17,358 Missouri homeowners that used QuoteWizard to request insurance quotes last year, 939 had no home insurance.

 Why contact every individual company in Missouri that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|

 |5||Auto Club Exchange Group||$82,923||4.5%|